-On October 10, Thomas Miller, former financial secretary-treasurer of Brotherhood of Locomotive Engineers and Trainmen (BLET) Division 815, was sentenced in U.S. District Court for the Northern District of Illinois to two years of supervised probation, the first three months of which must be served in home confinement, for stealing funds from the Joliet-based union.
-He also was ordered to pay $21,070 in restitution, a $2,000 fine and a $100 special assessment.
-Miller had pleaded guilty on May 19 after being charged earlier that month with one count of embezzlement in the sum of $10,886.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On December 10, Johnnie Nicholas, former financial secretary of United Mine Workers Local 4994, was sentenced in U.S. District Court for the Northern District of Ohio to seven days of incarceration and three years of supervised release for embezzling $37,900 from the New Philadelphia, Ohio-based union.
+He also was ordered to perform 200 hours of community service, and pay a $10,000 fine and a $100 special assessment.
+At sentencing, he paid residual restitution in the sum of $17,650.
+Nicholas had pleaded guilty in May following an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On October 4, Gregory Normand, former secretary-treasurer of International Association of Sheet Metal, Air, Rail and Transportation Workers (SMART), Transportation Division, Local 324, was indicted in U.S. District Court for the Western District of Washington on one count of embezzling about $443,000 in funds from the Marysville, Wash.-based union and one count of making false statements in annual financial reports to conceal the thefts.
-Despite the prodigious sum stolen, no articles on this case could be found anywhere.
-The indictment follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.
+Considering what he stole, Gregory Normand should be feeling a bit lucky.
+On December 4, Normand, former secretary-treasurer of Local 324 of the International Association of Sheet Metal, Air, Rail and Transportation Workers (SMART), Transportation Division, was sentenced in U.S. District Court for the Western District of Washington to 18 months in prison for embezzling funds from the Marysville, Wash.-based union.
+He also was ordered to pay $217,260 in restitution.
+Normand had been indicted in October 2017 for embezzling $443,000, and had pleaded guilty to one count of embezzlement and two counts of making false statements this past July.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.